By Zachary D. Campbell, Lawyer at Metzger Wickersham

 In a concurring opinion, one judge added the following, “Although our research did not uncover any reported Pennsylvania decisions that directly address the precise facts at issue, the increasing popularity of ridesharing services makes it likely that more parents traveling with young children will have to take a hard look at whether to accept a ride from a driver whose vehicle does not contain an appropriate car seat.”
 It appears parents would be doing themselves a favor in taking the judge’s advice.
 Although there may be some hassle and extra time involved in bringing a car seat along, the safety of your children should be your number one priority.

 As previously stated, the matter of the criminal conviction is not settled yet.
 In May 2020, the Pennsylvania Supreme Court granted the mother’s appeal and agreed to consider one single issue: “Was the evidence sufficient to establish beyond a reasonable doubt, that [the mother] knowingly endangered the welfare of her daughter when she put her in the backseat of a car for hire without a seat belt or restraint system, and there is no indicia that the driver was driving unsafely?”
-The answer will hopefully come soon.
+Click here to find out the PA Supreme Court’s decision.

 If you are injured in a rideshare accident, consult with the attorneys at Metzger Wickersham to consider your options.
 We will answer your questions and provide legal advice during a no-cost case evaluation.
 Call us at (888)-286-2850 or email us to schedule your free consultation today.